galeshayek/pizza-project/readme.md

 ## Introduction

 Welcome to Pizza Master, a website dedicated to sharing and discovering pizza recipes across three main categories: dough, sauce, and toppings.
-This project showcases my final project for [Course Name/Project Purpose].
+This project showcases my final project.
 Below you will find a comprehensive overview of the project, including how to use it, its features, and much more.

 ## Table of Contents